Lazaret Museum

 The Turku Lazaret Museum was established on October 30th 1974.
 The efforts of the teaching nurse of the surgical clinic, Maija Jansén, were essential in setting up the museum's activity.
 The museum began its activity in the old gatekeeper lodge on the Kiinamylly hill in 1975.

-In addition to Tyks Main hospital, there are museum collections from the Tyks Loimaa hospital as well as Tyks Halikko hospital.
-The museum activity is overseen by the museum committee.
+In addition to Tyks Main hospital, there are museum collections from the Tyks Loimaa hospital as well as Tyks Vakka-Suomi hospital.
+The museum activity is overseen by the museum working group of Tyks.

 The Turku Lazaret Museum is a member museum of the Varsinais-Suomen museot ry (Society for the museums of Southwest Finland).